 I want to make the case for humble strategy.
 There is a danger that we can own and become too attached to our strategy because we have researched it, created it and eulogised about it.
 However we need to be dispassionate about it and even humble.
 This short thought provoker explains the three pieces of strategic thinking that leads to this idea…. and a way to achieve that humble strategy approach…

-Strategy as a persistent pattern of behaviour.
+Strategy requires a persistent pattern of behaviour.

 If someone says they do not have a strategy, I will ask, “So what has been the persistent pattern of behaviour of the organisation over the past few years?”
 What I am looking for is “Strategy in action” as opposed to the “Strategy in plans, or as talked about (Strategy as espoused)”.